Free Louisiana State Records: Marriage, Divorce, Warrant & More

 Access Louisiana Records: warrants, divorce and marriage, arrests, driver's license, and all public records.

-The Louisiana Public Records Act was passed in 1940, which allowed all state citizens to check and access free Louisiana public records through repositories hosted by state, county and municipal agencies.1 However, knowing where and how to access Louisiana state records is the key to success as there are so many records on file and countless agencies to check with.
+The Louisiana Public Records Act of 1940 allowed all state citizens to check and access free public records through repositories hosted by state, county and municipal agencies.1 However, knowing where and how to access Louisiana state records is the key to success as there are so many records on file and countless agencies to check with.

-Louisiana Records Page offers guidance on navigating various LA agencies so citizens can quickly and easily find free information about divorces, marriages, arrests, warrants, criminal records and more.
+This resource provides guidance on navigating various state agencies so citizens can quickly and easily find free information about divorces, marriages, arrests, warrants, criminal records and more.
 Simply find the record type you’re looking for below and either navigate the agencies’ online database (if available) or get ahold of them in-person, over the phone of via mail.

 Louisiana Public Record Requests